elieahd/decision-uta-method/README.md

 │   └── utils                           <- directory containing all utils created
-├── docs                                <- directory containing all of the docs produced │   ├── images                          <- directory containing all of the images used in this repo │   ├── litterature                     <- directory containing all of the literatures found │   ├── reports                         <- directory containing all of the reports made │   ├── summary-uta.pdf                 <- pdf file explaining the UTA method created in LaTeX │   ├── summary-uta.tex                 <- LaTeX file that generated the summary-uta.pdf file │   └── exercices                       <- directory containing exercices made ├── .gitignore                          <- ignoring file
-└── README                              <- this file
+├── docs                                <- directory containing all of the docs produced │   ├── images                          <- directory containing all of the images used in this repo │   ├── reports                         <- directory containing all of the reports made │   ├── summary-uta.pdf                 <- pdf file explaining the UTA method created in LaTeX │   └── summary-uta.tex                 <- LaTeX file that generated the summary-uta.pdf file ├── .gitignore                          <- ignoring file └── README                              <- this file
 ```